randruc/Lazuli/doc/kernel/contributing.rst

    * Command line options have been added to let the user sort by stack size or by file name.
    * The output is no longer piped into less.

+Continuous Integration
+^^^^^^^^^^^^^^^^^^^^^^

+Continuous Integration (CI) is configured on the official GitHub repository using GitHub Actions, and is triggered on pull-requests.

+The project's CI performs the following tasks:

+* Execute ``scripts/checklines.sh`` to check for trailing whistespaces, line length, etc.
+* Build the Lazuli development environment Docker image from the root ``Dockerfile``.
+* In the newly built Docker image, configure then build Lazuli in its default configuration (reminder: modules are always built even if not selected to be linked to the final binary).
+* Build Doxygen documentation.
+* Build Sphinx documentation.

+All the CI pipeline is configured to treat warnings are errors.
+A pull-request with a failing CI has no chance to be merged.